Close Alert Banner

 Personal property

 Participants are responsible for their person belongings while participating in programs.
 The CDRC assumes no responsibility for lost or stolen items.
-Lockers will not be available for the 2020 season.
 All personal belongings will be left in a designated space on the pool deck.
 The CDRC encourages participants to arrive at the pool with minimal personal belongings.

 Photographs/videos